jorgemk85/OneData/README.md

 Literally, the next time your program runs and tries to access this object in the database, OneData will make the changes it detected inside your class/model without prompting anything and as transparent as it should be.

 This exact steps will trigger if your change is as small as adding a new property or huge as adding twenty, changing datatypes of another three, modifying the datalength of a couple and updating the relationships between classes/models.

+> #### Warning
+>
+> Please note, OneData does NOT change column names.
+Once a property is created, it's name is used for the column inside your specified table.
+If you change your property name within your class, OneData will consider this as a drop column and proceed to add the "new" one.
+This might lead to **data loss**.
+> If you need to rename your column, please do so manually in your database and make sure you reflect the changes in your class.
+This way, OneData will only adjust the related stored procedures without making any structural changes inside the table.

 #### Adding data to the database
 Let's say you have a single `Log` object with it's respective data already filled.
 How do I insert it into the corresponding table?